Empress Momma's Brain Stuffs

 What I want to do is run Monday, Wednesday, and Friday each week, and blog about it on Friday.
 This will help me keep track of my progress and help me drag my silly carcass out of bed on those mornings.
 Really dang early.
 I never regret it.
 I need to remember that.

 I'm feeling accomplished, and I plan on making that feeling a norm.
 I need it.
 I'm getting kinda ramble-y now, so I think it's time to close.
-Thanks for reading!
+Thanks for reading!~The Empress~

 Saturday, June 9, 2012